argoproject/Argo/docs/developers/index.rst

 Our preferred way for you to submit bug reports, request for new features or even questions about how things work in Largo is by `opening a new issue on the Largo github repository <https://github.com/INN/Largo/issues>`_.

+If you would like to help with the documentation, here are some resources:

+- `Sphinx' PHP domain-specific markup <http://mark-story.com/posts/view/sphinx-phpdomain-released>`_
+- `Sphinx reStructuredText primer and quickstart guide <http://sphinx-doc.org/rest.html>`_

 Contributing to Largo
 ---------------------